Understanding Legal Defenses Against Deportation

 Deportation, also called removal, is when the U.S. government orders someone who isn’t a citizen to leave the country.
 This can happen for several reasons, including:

 Deportation disrupts lives and separates families.
-If you’re facing removal proceedings, it’s a good idea to have an experienced Knoxville immigration attorney who knows how to fight for your rights.
+If you’re facing removal proceedings, it’s a good idea to have an experienced Annandale immigration attorney who knows how to fight for your rights.

 Legal Defenses Against Deportation